Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Can a charity use restricted funds for additional funding?

-Charities which have restricted funds and endowments should be reviewing them, considering whether there is any scope to release restrictions so they can be used to support their activities.
+Charities that have restricted funds and endowments should be reviewing them, considering whether there is any scope to release restrictions so they can be used to support their activities.

 How to find out the nature of a charities reserve funds

-Firstly, it is important that trustees have a clear understanding of the nature of the reserves they hold.
-There a number of different types of fund, including;
+Firstly, trustees must have a clear understanding of the nature of the reserves they hold.
+There are a number of different types of fund, including;

 • Designated funds - these are funds that that the trustees themselves have earmarked for a particular purpose.
 As the restriction is self-imposed, the trustees can decide themselves whether to undesignated the funds and apply them for new purposes.